 I will continually update this page as new resources or information become available and as I develop new methodologies or materials.
 Last update: 13 March 2020

-Your go-to place for all Silesian genealgoy should be christoph-www.de (featuring an own page for Breslau/Wrocław).
+Your go-to place for all Silesian genealogy should be christoph-www.de (featuring an own page for Breslau/Wrocław).
+On the page, simply scroll down and click on the letters.
 This page primarily lists all churchbooks and civil registers that are known to still exist, and provides links to freely accessible records.
 Place-specific databases (DE Ortsfamilienbücher, OFBs) and indexes are listed as well.
 There are some things that you should know:

 - “KB” stands for Kirchenbücher, or churchbooks.

 - If the place you are looking for is not mentioned, then it most certainly did not have an own church or register office (see subchapter “Search for places”).